-'La La Land' scores 7 Golden Globes nominations
+'La La Land' scores 7 Golden Globe nominations

 Rachel Bloom, Julia Louis-Dreyfus, Sarah Jessica Parker, Issa Rae, Gina Rodriguez, Tracy Ellis Ross will compete for best actress in a TV musical/comedy.

-"Kubo and the Two Strings," "Moana," "My Life as a Zucchini," "Sing," "Zootopia" and "Trolls" were nominated for best animated feature.
+"Kubo and the Two Strings," "Moana," "My Life as a Zucchini," "Sing," "Zootopia" and "Trolls" were nominated for best animated feature film.

 One winner has already been announced: Meryl Streep will be honored with the Cecil B. DeMille Award for lifetime achievement in the film industry.

-"Meryl's enthralling body of work across a diverse set of genres has made her a role model over the past 40 years, and she will continue to do so for generations to come," Lorenzo Soria, the President of the HFPA, said of the eight time Golden Globe winner.
+"Meryl's enthralling body of work across a diverse set of genres has made her a role model over the past 40 years, and she will continue to do so for generations to come," Lorenzo Soria, the President of the HFPA, said of the eight-time Golden Globe winner.

 "She is a trailblazer, having paved the way for women in television, film and stage.
 For shattering gender and age barriers, all with finesse and grace, the HFPA is humbled to bestow this honor upon her."

+The awards are voted on by members of the Hollywood Foreign Press Association which is made up of journalists from around the world who cover the entertainment industry.

-Jimmy Fallon will host the awards ceremony, which is set for January 8 on NBC.
+Jimmy Fallon will host the awards ceremony, which will air January 8 on NBC.